-Entry of a private key into hardware security module of each certification authorities requires restoration of the key from the cards in the presence of appropriate number of share holders or administrator's card protecting the module containing these private keys (see Chapter 6.2.2).
-Since every certification authority may posses an encrypted copy of its private key (see Chapter 6.2.4), the keys may be also transferred between the security modules.
+Entry of a private key into hardware security module of each certification authorities requires restoration of the key from the cards in the presence of appropriate number of share holders or administrator's card protecting the module containing these private keys (see chapter 6.2.2).
+Since every certification authority may posses an encrypted copy of its private key (see chapter 6.2.4), the keys may be also transferred between the security modules.

-A private key of a registration authority is always available in one instance (no copies), therefore there is no need to enter it into the memory of the cryptographic module.
+A private key of The Primary Registration Authority's and Registration Points operator is always available in one instance (no copies), therefore there is no need to enter it into the memory of the cryptographic module.